 Create your own dahlias

 - This will give you new unique varieties with simple flowers, that you can name after yourself or a loved one!
+And, if you’re particularly proud, submit them as candidates in garden fairs and contests… if all goes well, you might even patent the variety!

 - Cut all stems with a hedge trimmer down to 4 inches (10 cm) above soil level and keep the ground cool if the plant is in direct sunlight.